 There’s a huge universe out there, and with the Gskyer Travel Refractor Telescope, children can get a closer look at what’s going on in the sky.
 This entry-level telescope lets young scientists stargaze or bird watch, and we bet their parents won’t mind playing with it, either!

-The Gskyer Travel Refractor Telescope is specially designed for students, and it’s easy to put together, even if you know nothing about telescopes.
-The telescope comes with multiple eyepieces, a tripod, and a carrying case, so you can easily take it camping or to different locations.
+The telescope is specially designed for students, and it’s easy to put together.
+It comes with multiple eyepieces, a tripod, and a carrying case, so you can easily take it camping or to different locations.

 As kids start learning about biology and chemistry, chances are they’ll become curious about what different objects are made of.
 There’s no better way to help them learn than with their very own microscope, which is why the GeoSafari MicroPro Microscope Kit makes a wonderful gift.